 You agree that the University may hold and use the information which you supply to us for the purposes to which these terms and conditions relate.
-Unless you tell us that you object, you also agree that the University may retain such information for the purposes of marketing its programmes of study and additional products and services which it provides to enhance the experience of its students.
-You will be given the option to opt out of any communications of this kind if you wish to do so.
+In addition, the University may also send you information about other programmes of study and additional products and services which are provided to enhance the experience of its students.
+If you would prefer not to receive these communications, please contact scrm@lboro.ac.uk.
 Information on how we use your data whilst you are a student with us is set out in Section 2.11 of this document.

-1.10 Changes to Undergraduate and Postgraduate Taught Programmes provided to you as a general guide to the programme you will receive if you become a registered student.
+1.10 Changes to Undergraduate and Postgraduate Taught Programmes

+Your offer communication draws your attention to details of your programme as it is being delivered during the academic year in which the offer is made, or to provisional information if the programme is new in the year of your admission.
+This information is provided to you as a general guide to the programme you will receive if you become a registered student.
 However, to enable us to enhance our programmes, ensure they remain current and up-to-date, respond to external changes and for a number of practical reasons we do reserve the right to make changes to the programmes and their constituent modules both before you register and over the lifetime of your registration (see section 2.4 below).